-Have you ever wanted to learn How to Make Ceviche?
-A perfect summer appetizer or light dinner, this Classic Fish Ceviche Recipe is made with cubes of fresh snapper and halibut cooked in lime juice and mixed with shallots, chili peppers, bell pepper, and fresh cilantro.
-Serve with chips, fresh tortillas, avocado, or plantain, and enjoy with friends and family all summer long!
+This amazing Ceviche Recipe is made by “cooking” cubes of fresh snapper and halibut in fresh lime juice and then combining them with shallots, chili peppers, bell peppers, and fresh cilantro.
+Serve this delicious summer appetizer or light dinner with fresh corn tortillas, avocado, or plantain chips.

 I’ve been hooked ever since.